binsarjr/personal-assistant/README.md

 - Mention all group admins
 - Mention all group members
 - Mention everyone in the group
-- Auto-reavela and Track edited messages, allowing visibility of messages before they were edited
+- Auto-Reveal and Track edited messages, allowing visibility of messages before they were edited

 ## Random Features